 Hardware folks feel that the random output isn't a problem.
 Since the input changed at almost exactly the same time the clock strobed, either a zero or a one is reasonable.
 If we had clocked just a hair ahead or behind we'd have gotten a different value, anyway.
 Philosophically, who knows which state we measured?
 Is this really a big deal?
 Maybe not to the EEs, but this impacts our software in a big way, as we'll see shortly.

 Metastablility occurs only when clock and data arrive almost simultaneously; the odds increase as clock rates soar.
 An equally important factor is the type of logic component used; slower logic (like 74HCxx) has a much wider metastable window than faster devices (say, 74FCTxx).
 Clearly at reasonable rates the odds of the two asynchronous signals arriving closely enough in time to cause a metastable situation are low; measureable, yes, important, certainly.
 With a 10 MHz clock and 10 KHz data rate, using typical but not terribly speedy logic, metastable errors occur about once a minute.
-Though infrequent, no reliable system can stand that failure rate.

 The classic metastable fix uses two flip flops connected in series.
 Data goes to the first; it's output feeds the data input of the second.
 Both use the same clock input.
 The second flop's output will be "correct" after two clocks, since the odds of two metastable events occurring back-to-back are almost nil.
 With two flip-flops, at reasonable data rates errors occur millions or even billions of years apart.
 Good enough for most systems.